aoyawale/ansible-devspaces-demo/demo_tasks/tasklist_3.md

         - Navigate to the source control tab on the left hand side of the VScode workspace.
 (Shortcut CTRL+SHIFT+G).

         - Enter a commit message to describe your changes and click on `Commit`.

+        - If an error pops  up to configure your Git username and email please run the following.

+        - `git config --global user.email "you@example.com"`
+        - `git config --global user.name "Firstname Lastname"`

+        - Now with git configured try to commit your changes again.